What Is A Non-Degree Program?

-Drexel University’s Dornsife School of Public Health recognizes that some students may wish to complete courses at Dornsife without necessarily being in a program that leads to a degree.
+Drexel University’s Dornsife School of Public Health recognizes that some students may wish to complete courses at Dornsife without necessarily being in a program that leads to a degree or a certificate.

-Students often choose this option because they wish to take coursework for professional growth and not toward a particular degree program.
+A non-degree program is considered part-time, and a student often choose this option because they wish to take coursework for professional growth or take a specific class to fulfill a prerequisite.

 Applicants should review the non-matriculated option and complete the application for part-time undergraduate admissions.

-It is your responsibility to ensure that all materials required for the evaluation of your application are received by the Office of Admissions before the deadline, so make sure to review the deadlines for undergraduate applicants and Drexel's academic quarter calendar.
+Please ensure that all materials required for the evaluation of your application are received by the Office of Admissions before the deadline.
+Make sure to review the deadlines for undergraduate applicants and Drexel's academic quarter calendar.

 Applicants should apply though the Drexel University Admission Application.
 To begin your application, choose "Create an account" under "First-Time Users."
 If you have already started an application, please select "Log in" under "Returning Users."
 Once your user account is created then you will have the option to select "non-matriculated."